GymLeaderTalon/GymLeaderTalon.github.io/index.md

 show_tile: false
 ---

 We are a small breeder located in Greenfield, OH.
-We are not a puppy mill.
-All of our danes are raised as family pets and are bred responsibly.
+All of our danes are raised as family pets.